k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 This setting is implemented using the **TDMFilterOutTargetTables** Actor.
 To filter out additional tables, open the **TDMFilterOutTargetTables** Actor and edit its **table** object.
 The **lu_name** column should be populated as follows:

-* ALL_LUS - when a filtered table is relevant for all TDM LUs.
+* ALL_LUS - when a filtered-out table is relevant for all TDM LUs.
 * [LU name] - when a table belongs to a specific LU.
 In some cases you may need to add tables to the LU schema in order to get the child IDs and to populate the TDM_LU_TYPE_RELATION_EID TDM DB table.
 For example, the addition of the Orders table to the Customer LU generates a list of customer's orders.

 The **generator_filterout** needs to be checked (true) if a [data generation flow](16_tdm_data_generation_implementation.md) should not be generated for the table.